-At Grange we strive to continually promote knowledge and understanding of the Convention throughout our school community.
-This is particularly relevant as our pupils have their own range of needs and we strongly believe in advocating their needs and empowering them to advocate their own.
+At Grange we are explicitly embedding the in our school practice and culture which goes hand in hand with our British Values and SMSC (Social, Moral, Spiritual and Cultural) work.
+We strive to continually promote knowledge and understanding of the Convention throughout our school community.
+This is particularly relevant as our pupils have their own range of needs and we strongly believe in advocating these needs and empowering pupils to advocate their own.

 Our young people are beginning to see themselves as rights respecting global citizens and advocates for fairness and children’s rights, both locally and globally and we are promoting this through various activities, lessons and events throughout the year.
 Included in this is a focus on Fairtrade, using topics and themes as well as using subject areas to focus on global situations.
 We use the curriculum as a vehicle to ensure that our pupils are aware of current global issues.
 One example of this is a class reading a book on refugees and getting pupils to understand how children are affected by being refugees.

 We are now linked to a school in Ghana where cross-curricular work has supported a deeper understanding of different global communities.